 Expect security reporting discipline

-Security is now a key business function, and should be treated that way.
-Ensure CISOs know what reporting metrics and benchmarks are valuable to the board by applying a reporting discipline with consistent benchmarks and actionable information.
+Security is now a key business function and should be treated that way.
+It is vital to ensure CISOs know what reporting metrics and benchmarks are valuable to the board by applying a reporting discipline with consistent benchmarks and actionable information.